 Law Centres offer free face-to-face legal advice to local residents, and some run a telephone advice line.
 Find out if there is a law centre near you.

 LawWorks supports over 200 advice clinics that provide free initial legal advice to individuals on various areas of law including housing matters, community care, debt, personal injury, and consumer disputes.
 They can offer you 15-45 minutes to explain an issue and you can receive basic advice on the next steps to take.
-Some clinics may also offer to draft a letter. in order to use the time efficiently, please see What to bring to your appointment at a LawWorks clinic (PDF).
+Some clinics may also offer to draft a letter.
+During the coronavirus crisis, many of the clinics continue to offer advice over phone or email.
 Use their search to see if there is a clinic near you offering advice on the area of law you need help with.
+In order to use the time efficiently, please see What to bring to your appointment at a LawWorks clinic (PDF).

 Citizens Advice can offer practical advice from over 3,500 locations including high streets, community centres, doctors' surgeries, courts and prisons.
-Search for your local Citizens Advice service.
-Call: 03444 111 444 (from England) and 03444 77 20 20 (from Wales).
+During the coronavirus crisis local services are not offering face-to-face appointments but many are offering help over phone or email - search for your local Citizens Advice service.
+Or call the national helplines: 03444 111 444 (from England) and 03444 77 20 20 (from Wales).
 Calls cost the same as calls to 01 and 02 numbers.
 They will be included as part of a mobile allowance or a landline call package.

 Community care issues?